-In continuation to my last post, allow me to share with you my thoughts on the single most important trait happy and successful people possess.
+In continuation of my last post, allow me to share with you my thoughts on the single most crucial trait, happy and successful people possess.
 It’s the lowest common denominator.
-If you examine the lives of the greatest inventors or the richest people, the most charismatic leaders or the finest artists, they all had or have it.
-In fact, as I write this article, not one but two such traits come to my mind.
+If you examine the lives of the greatest inventors or the wealthiest people, the most charismatic leaders, or the finest artists, they all had or have it.
+As I write this article, not one but two such traits come to mind.
 I’ll cover the more important one today.
-Passion and Purpose.

-Every single happy person, every single successful person, without fail, have a sense of individual purpose, almost a sort of passion.
-Look around and you’ll know what I mean.
-Often, it’s not even a grand plan or a gigantic goal, it is simply something they love doing.
+Every single happy person, and every successful person, without fail, has a sense of individual purpose, almost a sort of passion.
+Look around, and you’ll know what I mean.
+Often, it’s not even a grand plan or a gigantic goal; it is merely something they love doing.
 Whether that’s feeding the poor or following the stars, ice hockey or scuba diving, coding software or writing books, dancing or doodling, soccer or stitching, it doesn’t matter.
-There’s something they are passionate about.
+They are passionate about something.

-Once you undertake an activity, you may discover this is not what you wanted and that’s fine; you won’t really know till you do it.
-Once you discover your purpose, and you stay at it, eventually the most miraculous thing happens: it stops being an activity and becomes a state of mind instead, a blissful emotional and mental state.
+Once you undertake an activity, you may discover that it’s not what you wanted, and that’s fine; you won’t know until you do it.
+Once you discover your purpose and you stick at it long enough – eventually, the most miraculous thing happens – it stops being an activity and becomes a state of mind; instead, a blissful emotional and mental state.

-To the average viewer and non-player, two people playing chess appear stressed and deep in thought, for instance.
-They are not smiling, they are not laughing, why, they are not even moving.
-But, the truth is, they are immensely enjoying this war of the minds, they are almost in an orgasmic state of ecstasy.
-They wouldn’t trade it for anything else in the world.
-An artist, a basketball player, a yogi, a musician, they all feel differently in exactly the same manner.
+To the average viewer and non-player, for instance, two people playing chess appear stressed and deep in thought.
+They are not smiling; they are not laughing, why, they are not even moving.
+But, the truth is, they are immensely enjoying this war of the minds; they are almost in an orgasmic state of ecstasy.
+They wouldn’t trade it in for anything else in the world.
+An artist, a basketball player, a yogi, a musician – they all feel differently, in the same manner.

-You may seek suggestions from others, but ultimately, you will have to make some effort to discover your niche, your passion and purpose.
-If you are serious about finding what you really stand for, you have to work on it.
-Others can’t give it to you, they can’t do it for you.
-They can only tell you, often wrongly in fact.
+You may seek out suggestions from others, but ultimately, you will have to make some effort to discover your niche – your passion, your purpose.
+If you are serious about finding out what you stand for, you have to work at it.
+Others can’t give it to you; they can’t do it for you.
+They can only tell you – often, incorrectly.

-The whole village was against Mulla Nasurdin’s unconventional ways.
-Finally, he was brought before a bench of five wise people who were regarded as the moral authority.
-They insisted that the scriptures had the final word and that Mulla should not preach his own interpretations but follow the teachings of the sages before him.
+The whole village was against Mulla Nasrudin’s unconventional ways.
+Finally, he was brought before a bench of five wise people who were regarded as the moral authority heads.
+They insisted that the scriptures had the final word, and that Mulla should not preach his own interpretations, but follow the teachings of the sages before him.